 Please note: Friend requests must be 10 days prior to the start of camp.
 We may not be able to honor requests made after this cut-off.
 Campers must be registered for the same grade and camp theme in order to be placed together, and all friend requests must be mutual (your child's friend must also request them).
 Please double check your registration to ensure your camper is enrolled in the same grade and camp theme as any friends.
 In order to keep group dynamics balanced, we ask that you do not request for your child to be placed with more than one other camper.

-Cancellation and Camp Change Policy
+Cancellation and Change Fee Information

 - Cancellations received with more than 21 days notice are 75% refundable